Estate Planning May Seem Like No Fun But It Has To Be Done!

 Tip 1: Draft Your Will Today!
 It's Easier Than You Think - Willful

-Tracy Laranjo, Growth Manager
+Tracy Laranjo, Growth Manager, Willful

-These include what you would have wanted to be done with your body, your funeral preferences, who you would have wanted to care for pets or children, and how you would want your assets distributed.
+These include what you would have wanted to be done with your body, your funeral preferences, who you would have wanted to care for pets or children, and how you would like your assets distributed.

 Without assigning an executor in your will, someone must apply to become your administrator.
 Your administrator can’t begin to act on your behalf until the court gives permission – which can take a while.